• Skip to primary navigation

 You can also leave a lid on, cracked open to let the steam out, or a splatter screen (that you use when frying food).
 In desperation, you can also place a sheet of tin foil over the pan, with a few holes poked in it.

-With the partial cover method, you'll still want to stir every 5 minutes to make sure the butter doesn't stick to the bottom of the pot and burn.
+With the partial cover method, you'll still want to stir every 5 minutes to make sure the apple butter doesn't stick to the bottom of the pot and burn.
 When you do this, wear an oven mitt on your hand to avoid burns from any splatters (trust me, it hurts).

 Rating: 3 stars